Boxing fans: Should you watch KSI vs Logan Paul 2?

 SAN DIEGO, Calif., November 9, 2019 – Saturday night at the Staples Center in Los Angeles, two men make their professional boxing debut.
 It happens nearly every weekend among aspiring young champions.
-But it doesn’t take place in the main event of a card in front of a sold-out crowd at a major venue, with the anticipation of millions of people watching.
+But it’s unusual when it takes place as the main event in front of a sold-out crowd at a major venue, with the anticipation of millions more people watching at home.

-We didn’t ask for the rematch between YouTube stars Logan Paul and KSI (real name Olajide Olatunji), but it’s what we’re getting on DAZN USA starting with an undercard of legitimate athletes including super middleweight world champion Billy Joe Saunders and rising star Devin Haney at 9 p.m.
+We didn’t ask for the rematch between YouTube stars Logan Paul and KSI (real name Olajide Olatunji), but it’s what we’re getting on DAZN USA.
+It starts with an undercard of legitimate athletes including super middleweight world champion Billy Joe Saunders and rising star Devin Haney at 9 p.m.
 ET/6 p.m.
 PT.

-If Paul and KSI’s names are familiar to you, you’re probably under 30 and male.
-For the rest of us, the pair are making a boatload of money with their popular YouTube channels.
+If Paul and KSI’s names are familiar, you’re probably under 30 and male.
+For the rest of you, the pair are making a boatload of money with their popular YouTube channels.
 Paul, age 24, is an American from Ohio who has 20 million subscribers on YouTube, plus two million subscribes to his podcast “Impaulsive.”

 Olatunji/KSI, age 26, is a London native who also has 20 million YouTube subscribers who watch his video game reviews and comedy content.
 Between the pair, they have 9.5 billion views.

 How did the KSI vs Logan Paul 2 fight come about?

 Olatunji and fellow British YouTube personality Joe Weller settled a Twitter beef with an amateur boxing match in February 2018 at the Copper Box Arena in London.
 Olatunji, a former high school athlete, won by TKO in the third round and won a “YouTube Boxing Championship” belt.
 The fight drew a live audience of 1.6 million people live and another 24 million over the next week.